APL-UW Home

 Intranet

-DINOSIP provides undergraduate students the opportunities to experience and conduct research, participate in professional development, build community with young scientists, and learn to navigate a career in maritime and oceanographic science, technology, engineering, or mathematics (STEM) fields.
-The internship is hosted by APL-UW, beginning 18 June and running through 18 August 2023.
+The internship provides undergraduate students the opportunities to experience and conduct research, participate in professional development, build community with young scientists, and learn to navigate a career in maritime and oceanographic science, technology, engineering, or mathematics (STEM) fields.
+The internship is hosted by APL-UW, beginning in mid-June and running through mid-August.
 Interns receive a stipend of $6000, housing, and limited travel expenses.

 APL-UW conducts research in many fields: oceanography and polar science, ocean observations, ocean acoustics, software and environmental engineering, data analysis and signal processing, oceanographic sensors, and autonomous underwater vehicles.